-You will not automatically lose your car as a result for filing for bankruptcy.
+You will not automatically lose your car as a result of filing for bankruptcy.
 Here’s why.

 Each bankrupt person is allowed to own vehicle assets worth up to a certain value.
-Currently this amount is $7,900.
+Currently, this amount is $9,100.

 For vehicles under finance, this applies to the equity in the vehicle.

 Here’s the thing though; while cars are assets, they’re not like houses or other real property in the sense that, they don’t hold or gain value over time.
 Most of the time, they actually depreciate in value the longer you own them and the more you use them.